Key Takeaways

 The Bottom Line

-As you can see, the IRA beneficiary rules are complicated — not to mention subject to ongoing changes in tax regulations.
-Yet with a well-designed strategy, they also give you and your beneficiaries considerable flexibility over managing the taxes.
+As you can see, IRA beneficiary rules are complicated and may change as tax laws are updated.
+However, with a well-designed strategy, they can give you and your beneficiaries more control over how taxes are handled.

-For more help figuring out your IRA beneficiary plan, consider meeting with a financial professional who can review your individual situation and offer personalized guidance.
+For more help with your IRA beneficiary strategy, consider meeting with a financial professional who can review your situation and provide guidance tailored to your needs.

 Sources